 New benefit rules for working age claimants in local authority, or registered housing association property

 From April 2013 the government is introducing new rules for working age claimants that set out the number of bedrooms housing benefit will pay for if you are renting from a local authority, a registered housing association, or other social landlord.
 This may mean a possible loss of benefit.
-More information is given in the article on the left.
+More information is available on New rules for housing association tenants.

 - The Welfare Benefits 'Cap'

 As part of the introduction to Universal Credit, the government is introducing a welfare benefits cap, or a maximum limit, on the total amount of benefits people can get.
-More information is given in the article on the left.
+More information is available on The Welfare Benefits Cap.

-- For Changes to Council Tax Benefit see Council Tax Support page
+- For Changes to Council Tax Benefit see Council Tax Reduction Scheme

 Bexley Benefit Service Standards - Putting Customers First

-At the London Borough of Bexley we're committed to putting you first, providing a high quality service to everyone - Please see related media on the right for more details.
+At the London Borough of Bexley we're committed to putting you first, providing a high quality service to everyone.
+More details are available as a PDF under related downloads.